ayinfly/lights-out/README.md

 <iframe src="Assets/new_regression.html" width=800 height=600 frameBorder=0></iframe>

 The use of RandomForestRegressor, with its inherent mechanisms for handling overfitting and non-linearity, combined with meticulous feature engineering and hyperparameter optimization, led to a robust and effective final model for predicting the percentage of residential customers affected by power outages.

+# Fairness Analysis

+## Group Definition
+- **Group X (Northern Half)**: This group consists of data from the 'Northeast', 'Northwest', 'East North Central', and 'West North Central' climate regions.
+These regions are categorized as the Northern Half of the United States.
+- **Group Y (Everything Else)**: This group comprises data from all other climate regions, representing the rest of the United States.

+## Evaluation Metric
+The evaluation metric used is the Root Mean Squared Error (RMSE), a standard measure for assessing the accuracy of a regression model.
+It quantifies the difference between the predicted values and the actual values.

+## Hypotheses
+- **Null Hypothesis (H0)**: The model is fair across the different climate regions.
+The RMSE for Group X and Group Y are roughly the same, implying any observed differences are due to random chance.
+- **Alternative Hypothesis (H1)**: The model is unfair, showing a significant difference in RMSE between Group X (Northern Half) and Group Y (Everything Else).

+## Test Statistic and Significance Level
+The test statistic is the absolute difference in RMSE between the two groups.
+The permutation test involves shuffling the 'CLIMATE.REGION' labels and recalculating this difference.
+The significance level we choose is 0.05 as it is a common metric of significance.

+## P-Value and Conclusion
+After running the permutation test for 1000 iterations, the p-value is calculated as the proportion of permutations where the observed test statistic is at least as extreme as the one calculated from the original dataset.

+**P-Value**: 0.054

+**Conclusion**: With a p-value of 0.054, which is slightly above the commonly used significance level of 0.05, we fail to reject the null hypothesis.
+This suggests that there is no significant evidence of unfairness in the model's performance between the Northern Half and the rest of the United States based on our statistical test.
+However, the p-value is close to the threshold, indicating that the possibility of a difference in model performance between these groups cannot be entirely dismissed.
+Further investigation or additional data might be required for a more conclusive understanding.